Introduction to time slots

 How do time slots work?

-Setting up a time slot event essentially means creating a "template" or "macro" event which will then be automatically replicated in the platform, thus saving you having to input lots of separate events.
-A time slot event will be displayed to your customers in a slightly different way to a regular event:
+Setting up a time slot event essentially means creating a template or macro event which will then be automatically replicated in the platform, thus saving you having to input lots of separate events.
+A time slot event will be displayed to your customers in a slightly different way to a regular one-off event:

 Customers will be shown a calendar, where they can select a day.
 They can then select a time slot and a ticket type and complete the purchase.
 When they arrive at the event, you can scan their tickets, and you will be able to see if the customer has arrived in time for their slot, or if they are too late.